Vignan5540/AICTE/README.md

-# task-management
+Project Management Tool

-A full-featured task and project management system built with React, Node.js, Express, MongoDB (Neon), and Redux.
-This system helps teams collaborate efficiently by managing projects, assigning tasks, and tracking progress in real time.
+A full-featured task and project management system built with React .
+Designed for efficient team collaboration, this tool enables project management, task assignment, and real-time progress tracking.
+The user interface is modern and responsive, providing an enhanced user experience.
+The frontend is fully developed using React, with the database and APIs currently in progress.